survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 If you run the test, it should pass given `add` should be a commutative operation.
 The same idea can be applied to more complicated scenarios.
 There are a few improvements that could be made:

-* Instead of running a single test, it's possible to run `testProperty` many times with different values.
+* Instead of running a single test, it’s possible to run `testProperty` many times with different values.
 You could model this as `testProperties(<property>, timesToRun)`.
 * Now it generates random values without allowing the user to set the seed value.
 This is a limitation of JavaScript API.
-To keep the tests reproducible, it's a good idea to replace `Math.random` with an alternative that allows you to control the seed.
+To keep the tests reproducible, it’s a good idea to replace `Math.random` with an alternative that allows you to control the seed.
 * `testProperty` and `generateNumber` should be pushed elsewhere.
 Given there are existing implementations for both in npm, the custom code could be replaced entirely.
-* If the `add` function contained type information, it's possible to extract that and then map the types to generators.
+* If the `add` function contained type information, it’s possible to extract that and then map the types to generators.
 Doing this would keep the test code slightly neater if you have multiple tests as then you would have to define the mapping between types and generators in one place while individual tests could skip the definition problem.

 Good property testing tools like [JSVerify](https://jsverify.github.io/) or [testcheck-js](http://leebyron.com/testcheck-js/) are able to shrink a failure so you can fix it.
 The biggest benefit of the technique it can help to discover boundary cases to repair.